Japan's Princess Mako finally marries commoner boyfriend Kei Komuro

 Published

-She will lose her royal status as a result of the marriage - which has been met with some controversy.Full Article
+She will lose her royal status and has declined a $1.3m payment for leaving the family.Full Article

 Published

-She will lose her royal status as a result of the marriage - which has been met with some controversy.Full Article
+She will lose her royal status and has declined a $1.3m payment for leaving the family.Full Article

-After a three-year delay, Japan’s Princess Mako will finally marry her commoner fiancé Kei Komuro.
-The couple has been mired in..
+Japan's Princess Mako has finally tied the knot with her boyfriend who is a commoner therefore losing her royal status.
+The wedding..

-Japan’s Princess Mako and her commoner fiancé Kei Komuro have postponed their highly anticipated engagement and wedding until at..
+Japan's Princess Mako married her college sweetheart Kei Komuro on Tuesday and gave up royal title, ending a dramatic four-year..